Table of contents

 Manage Brand Compliance

-There is a rapid increase in the number of digital files being created and used in a multi-channel environment.
+As the world is connecting more than before, people are creating and using more digital files.
 A DAM helps marketers control assets and track their utilization, bringing order to the chaos.

 Marketing teams, designers, agency partners, and other business stakeholders may use approved branded assets and content with just one click.
 With a DAM, they’ll always have access to the most up-to-date creative files.
 This is crucial for brand compliance and consistency across all marketing channels.